HaroonKhurram/food-delivery-database-system/README.md

 **Insight:** This analysis reveals the highest-grossing menu categories, allowing management to make data-driven decisions on where to focus marketing efforts, optimize ingredient sourcing, and potentially develop new menu items to maximize profitability.

 ## How to Use

+### Option 1: Using pgAdmin (Graphical Interface - Recommended for Beginners)
+1. Create a new database in pgAdmin (e.g., `food_delivery_db`).
+2. Open a Query Tool connected to this database.
-1. Run the `schema_definition.sql` script in PostgreSQL to create the tables.
+3. Run the `schema_definition.sql` script to create the tables.
-2. Run the `data_insertion.sql` script to populate the database with sample data.
+4. Run the `data_insertion.sql` script to populate the tables with sample data.
-3. Execute the queries in `sql_queries.sql` to reproduce the analysis.
+5. Open and run the queries in `sql_queries.sql` to perform the analysis.

+### Option 2: Using psql (Command Line - For Advanced Users)
+1. Create a new database: `createdb food_delivery_db`
+2. Connect to the database: `psql food_delivery_db`
+3. Run the master setup script: `\i run_project.sql`

 ## Technologies Used
 - PostgreSQL